cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/core-concepts/identity.md

 description: Addresses vs. ccProfiles
 ---

 User-generated social profiles and on-chain address-related data that form the user’s decentralized identity.
 Whether it’s an NFT, an ENS name, a Twitter handle, or a DID, we map all of them to one holistic identity.
-In CyberConnect’s infrastructure, an identity is currently manifested thru either an address or a profile.
+In CyberConnect’s infrastructure, an identity is currently manifested through either an address or a profile.

 ## Address